jamesray1/Internet-of-Energy/README.md

 # Who are RedGrid?
 RedGrid are the for profit company that is helping develop the IoE and deliver its benefits to the world.
-RedGrid to the IoE are similar to what Red Hat Linux is to Linux.
-RedGrid provide IoE software development and integration services for clients, energy orchestration solutions that leverage the IoE protocols, software and developer tools that accelerate IoE adoption, as well as currency redemption (on/offramp) services.
+RedGrid provide IoE software development and integration services for clients, energy orchestration solutions that leverage the IoE protocols, software and developer tools that accelerate IoE adoption, as well as currency services.

 # Why Agent Based?
 The Agent based approach is a critical differentiator within the IoE protocol and it is essential to resolving the problems of the increasingly distributed needs of our electricity grids.